KittyGiraudel/sass-guidelines/index.md

 # Conditional statements

+> It might be worth mentioning that these mainly exist for writing libraries and frameworks.

 You probably already know that Sass provides conditional statements via the `@if` and `@else` directives.
 Unless you have some medium to complex logic in your code, there is no need for conditional statements in your everyday stylesheets.
 However, if you ever find yourself in need of them, please respect the following guidelines:

 * No parentheses unless they are necessary;
 * Always a line break after the opening brace (`{`);
 * `@else` statements on the same line as previous closing brace (`}`).

+> >     @if $support-legacy == true {
+> Please don't ever write `== true`.
+Every time you do this a tear runs down an orphan's cheek.

 {% highlight scss %}
 // Yep